-Butternut Squash Mac and Cheese is the creamiest and most satisfying combination of squash, cheese and pasta that I've ever found.
-The butternut cheese sauce is rich and creamy and the seasonings are light and just a bit nutty thanks to nutmeg and a dash of Tabasco sauce.
-This is a delicious way to serve macaroni and cheese any time of year!
+Butternut Squash Mac and Cheese is a creamy and satisfying combination of squash, cheese and pasta.
+The butternut cheese sauce is silky and creamy and includes seasonings that are light and just a bit nutty.
+It's an impressive meatless main dish, or a rich side dish.

 Note: Links in the recipe are paid links, Amazon Associates.
 This means I make a small commission when you click and shop.
 Your cost is the same and I only link to and recommend things or ingredients that I use or love.

 Like every recipe from the Crinkled Cookbook, this is scratch made and wow is it delicious.
 I love this recipe, and think you will too.
 The combination of roasted - or microwaved - butternut squash, three cheeses and chunky pasta creates classic comfort food that's a delicious, meatless main dish or an impressive side.
 It just takes four easy steps: cook the squash, make the cream sauce, cook the pasta and bake.
 You've got this!